Ratliff-Rush closures and linear growth of primary decompositions of ideals: Introduction

 \begin{lem} Let $R$, $I$ and $E$ be as in Theorem {\rm 1.2}.
 Let $m$ and $n$ be two natural numbers such that $n\geq m$.
 Then

 \end{lem}

-Pursuing this point of view further we introduce the notion of Ratliff-Rush reductions of submodules w.r.t. an ideal; and it is shown that many of the general properties of standard reductions extend to Ratliff-Rush reductions.
+Pursuing this point of view further we introduce the notion of Ratliff-Rush reductions of submodules with respect to an ideal; and it is shown that many of the general properties of standard reductions extend to Ratliff-Rush reductions.
 Finally, we will give a characterization of $\widetilde{A^*}(I, E)$ in terms of the Rees ring and the Rees module of $E$ with respect to $I$.\\